ilkayus/cocktail-journal/README.md

 # Cocktail-Journal

 The site that helps you with refreshments on hot summer days
 & hot summer nights also

 successor of cocktail doge

+currently not reachable cause of heroku backend closed.

 https://ilkayus.github.io/cocktail-journal/